henry-hartzler/henry-hartzler/README.md

 🎓 I graduated with Honors from Nucamp Coding Bootcamp's Full Stack Web + Mobile Development Program with a focus in React, React Native, Node.js, Express, and MongoDB.

-🌱 I’m learning to use C# and MSSQL Server for my current job as a Software Engineer.
+🌱 I’m learning to use TypeScript, C#, MSSQL Server for my current job as a Software Engineer.

 🔭 I’m developing on a learning management system app that will reinforce positive behaviors for students in the classroom.